uniget-org/cli/README.md

 - Ubuntu 20.04
 - Ubuntu 21.04

-`docker-setup` implements a workaround for CentOS 7 because it does not offer `iptables-legacy`.
+`docker-setup` implements a workaround for CentOS 7 and 8 because they do not offer `iptables-legacy`.
 Therefore, `docker-setup` installs a binary package for `iptables-legacy` from [nicholasdille/centos-iptables-legacy](https://github.com/nicholasdille/centos-iptables-legacy).
 As long as Docker does not support `nftables`, the daemon requires `iptables-legacy` or can only run with [`--iptables=false` which breaks container networking](https://docs.docker.com/network/iptables/#prevent-docker-from-manipulating-iptables).
-The test for CentOS 7 is currently hanging (tracked in [#262](https://github.com/nicholasdille/docker-setup/issues/262)) and therefore disabled.
 CentOS 8 fails to update repository metadata for `appstream` (tracked in [#263](https://github.com/nicholasdille/docker-setup/issues/263)) and is therefore disabled.

 ## Usage